 AMOUNT OF BENEFIT

-- Fifty-five per cent of average insurable earnings over the last 26 weeks of insurable employment ($413 per week maximum or if you have fewer than 26 weeks of insurable employment, the average over the El divisor (usually greater than the # of weeks of insurable employment).
+- Fifty-five per cent of average gross insurable earnings of the 14-22 best weeks of insurable employment ($524 per week maximum or if you have fewer than 26 weeks of insurable employment, the average over the El divisor (usually greater than the # of weeks of insurable employment).